3 Orientation

 The only file needed to deploy the application is Kiss.war It can be built by typing ./bld war at a command prompt.
 Kiss.war ends up in the work directory.
 If you have your IDE create the Kiss.war file, it will likely not work.
 The Kiss system requires a special build process because application files are distributed in source form.
 Therefore, bld should be used to create the production WAR file.

-If using tomcat, Kiss.war should be placed in the webapps directory.
-When tomcat starts, it will see the file, unpack it, and run it.
+If using Tomcat, Kiss.war should be placed in the webapps directory.
+When Tomcat starts, it will see the file, unpack it, and run it.
 The application will be available at [HOST]/Kiss

 Renaming Kiss.war to ABC.war, for example, will cause the application path to change to [HOST]/ABC